stephenajulu/julzinsight.co/content/contact.md

       value: Contact Us - Julz Insight | Illuminating Possibilities Through Tech and Innovation
       keyName: property
     - name: 'og:description'
-      value: At Julz Insight, we are dedicated to building impactful tech products and solutions that drive innovation and success to forward-thinking companies and brands.
+      value: Welcome to Julz Insight.
+Where visionary tech meets modular infrastructure.
+Empowering founders and enterprises to scale with clarity, speed, and zero friction.
+From open-source systems to automation-ready ventures, we build the backbone your business deserves.
 Whether you have a question, need support, or want to discuss a potential project, we are here to help.
 Get in touch with us through any of the following methods.
       keyName: property
     - name: 'og:image'
       value: images/about.jpg